numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

   * Once the above step is done, the JVM executes the optimized code directly instead of interpreting the code again.
 This increases the performance and speed of the execution.

-**9. What are the various access modifier in Java**
+**9. What are the various access modifiers in Java**

   In Java, access modifiers are used to set the accessibility (visibility) of classes, interfaces, variables, methods, constructors, and data members.
 Java provides access control through three keywords - private, protected, and public.
 We are not required to use these access modifiers always, so we have another one namely “default access”, “package-private” or “no modifier”.

   * **Java Access Modifiers - public keyword**

     If a class member is “public” then it can be accessed from anywhere.
 The member variable or method is accessed globally.
 This is the simplest way to provide access to class members.
 However, we should take care of using this keyword with class variables otherwise anybody can change the values.
-Usually, class variables are kept as private, and getter-setter methods are provided to work with them.
+Usually, class variables are kept private, and getter-setter methods are provided to work with them.

   * **Java Access Modifiers - private keyword**